quipucords/quipucords/docs/source/man.rst

 ``--disable-optional-products=products_list``

   The product inspection exclusion.
 Contains the list of products to exclude from inspection.
-Valid values are jboss-eap, jboss-fuse, and jboss-brms.
+Valid values are jboss_eap, jboss_fuse, and jboss_brms.

 Listing and Showing Scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~